PUBG Mobile: Development

-PUBG Mobile is the mobile adaptation of the popular battle royale game, PUBG: Battlegrounds, developed by PUBG Studios and LightSpeed & Quantum Studio, and published by Tencent Games worldwide, while Krafton and VNG Games in India, Korea and Vietnam respectively.
+PUBG Mobile is the mobile adaptation of the popular battle royale game, PUBG: Battlegrounds, developed by PUBG Studios and LightSpeed Studios, and published by Tencent Games worldwide, while Krafton and VNG Corporation in India, Korea and Vietnam respectively.
 The game was released in March 2018 and has since become one of the most popular mobile games in the world.

 The development of PUBG Mobile took just 4 months to be completed, as multiple teams from around the world contributed to the project.
 The project began with the original PC and console version of the game, which was developed by Brendan Greene (known as PlayerUnknown) and released in 2017.
 Following the success of that particular game, Tencent Games began their development project with PUBG Studios for the mobile version.
 In doing so, they had to create an evolution of the Unreal Engine 4, which was optimized to suit the mobile platform, with a focus on smoother performance and enhanced graphics.

 An abridged version of the game for lower-end Android devices, PUBG Mobile Lite, was first released in Thailand on 24 January 2019 before releasing in Asian, Latin American, and African countries.